Joni (film): Cast

+Production

+This film was shot on location at Kernan Hospital and the University of Maryland Hospital in Baltimore, Maryland.
+In Los Angeles, California, it was shot at Rancho Los Amigos Hospital, Veterans Administration and Wadsworth Hospital Center.
+This movie was filmed in sequence, to help Joni revisit her events surrounding the injury.

 Release

 Joni premiered on October 24, 1980, in Los Angeles.
 It played in New York City on March 4, 1983.

 Reception

 Janet Maslin of The New York Times wrote the film is made more interesting and poignant by casting Tada as herself.
 TV Guide rated it 2/4 stars and called Tada "a natural actress".